techiediaries/techiediaries/_posts/2020/angular-10/2020-11-03-angular-crud-tutorial-consume-a-rest-api.md

 ---
 layout: post
-title: "Angular 9 CRUD Tutorial: Consume a Python/Django CRUD REST API"
+title: "Angular 11 CRUD Tutorial: Consume a Python/Django CRUD REST API"
 image: "images/content/learn-django.png"
-excerpt: "Throughout this tutorial for beginners, we'll learn to build a full-stack example web application with Angular 9, the latest version of the most popular framework/platform for building mobile and desktop client side applications created and used internally by Google." tags : [ python , django , mysql, angular, angular9, angular-9-ngfor-examples, angular-9-httpclient-examples, angular-9-tutorials]
+excerpt: "Throughout this tutorial for beginners, we'll learn to build a full-stack example web application with Angular 11, the latest version of the most popular framework/platform for building mobile and desktop client side applications created and used internally by Google." tags : [ angular]
 ---

-**Angular 9** is in pre-release!
+**Angular 11** is in pre-release!
 Read about its [new features in this article](https://www.techiediaries.com/angular-features) and how to [update to the latest Angular version in this article](https://www.techiediaries.com/updating-angular-cli-projects).

 > You can also get our [Angular 8 book](https://www.techiediaries.com/angular-book-build-your-first-web-apps) for free or pay what you can.

-This tutorial is designed for developers that want to use [Angular 9 to build front-end apps](https://www.techiediaries.com/angular/ionic-chat-ui-jwt-auth/) for their [back-end REST APIs](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/).
+This tutorial is designed for developers that want to use [Angular 11 to build front-end apps](https://www.techiediaries.com/angular/ionic-chat-ui-jwt-auth/) for their [back-end REST APIs](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/).
 You can either use Python & Django as the backend or use JSON-Server to mock the API if you don't want to deal with Python.
 We'll be showing both ways in this tutorial.

 Check out the other parts of this tutorial: